Instructional Program Overview

 Core Repertoire

 You will encounter a much wider variety of tunes over the course of camp, but for instructional purposes we’ll give close attention to a selection of between 5 and 10 compositions that make up our Core Repertoire.
-Those tunes will be organized by their underlying rhythm – polca, maxixe, choro, samba and baião – so those of us working on accompaniment can focus on one rhythmic style at a time.
+Those tunes will be organized by their underlying rhythm – polca, maxixe, choro, samba, etc. – so those working on accompaniment can focus on one rhythmic style at a time.

 Instrumental Groups